PatrickWu84/FoodTruckFinder/README.md

- ## Penn Labs Android Technical Challenge
-The requirements for this challenge was to build an Android App that displayed food trucks and dining halls at Penn along with relevant information.
-Additional features include a map of all the food trucks, sorting the trucks by distance and rating, and date/time integration in order to update dining hall status/hours.
+I built an Android App that displays food trucks and dining halls at Penn along with relevant information.
+Additional features include a map of all the food trucks, sorting the trucks by distance and rating, and date/time integration to update dining hall status/hours.
 Coming into this challenge, I wouldn't say I was super familiar with Android development so one of my main goals was to learn and improve my skills through the process of completing the challenge.
 ### How to Run
 This project can be used on desktop by opening it in Android Studio and running it on a virtual mobile device.
 Users will be prompted upon opening the app to approve a permission request to access their location.
 Please select **precise**